-Chalk Buckets: This a staple for any passionate boulderer.
+Chalk Buckets: This is a staple for any passionate boulderer.
 Since a chalk bucket sits on the ground and is large enough to fit both of your hands entirely, it is easy to chalk up before beginning your bouldering adventure.
-With a large bucket, you can share the same group chalk bucket with your friends.
+With a large bucket, like Petzl's Sakab, you can share the same group chalk bucket with your friends.

 The Shape of Your Chalk Bag

 Your bag's shape will determine your bag's comfort level and how it hangs against your body.

 Cylindrical Bags: A cylindrical bag is typically larger and is attached to your harness.
 They are great for climbers with larger hands or if you do your climbing in the gym for sport climbs or to keep them on the ground when you're bouldering.

 Tapered Bags: These bags are perfect for sport climbing or on your favorite trad routes.
 They are soft, compact, and lightweight so that they won't add any extra weight to your harness or waist belt.